Warhammer Fantasy Roleplay

 Warhammer Fantasy Roleplay or Warhammer Fantasy Role-Play (abbreviated to WFRP or WHFRP) is a role-playing game set in the Warhammer Fantasy setting, published by Games Workshop or its licensees.

-The first edition of WFRP was published in 1986 and later maintained by Hogshead Publishing.
-A second edition developed by Green Ronin Publishing was published in 2004 by Black Industries.
+The first edition of WFRP was published in 1986 and later re-published by Hogshead Publishing.
+The second edition developed by Green Ronin Publishing was published in 2004 by Black Industries.
 Fantasy Flight Games published a third edition under licence in November 2009.
 This edition used a new system retaining few mechanics of the original.
-A fourth edition rooted in the first and second editions was released under licence by Cubicle 7 in 2018.
+Then the fourth edition rooted in the first and second editions was released under licence by Cubicle 7 in 2018.